A. H. Fox Strangways: Life and career

 For the next twenty-six years, Fox Strangways was a schoolmaster, first at Dulwich College (1884–86) and then at his old school, Wellington (1887–1910), where he was the music master from 1893 to 1901, and a housemaster from 1901 to 1910.
 During his time at Wellington he visited India, and became interested in Indian music.
 After he left Wellington he returned to India for eight months in 1911, collecting material for a book, The Music of Hindostan (India Society, 1914), which Grove's Dictionary of Music and Musicians described in 2013 as "still a classic on its subject".
 He befriended the poet and musician Rabindranath Tagore, and acted, without payment, as his literary agent in the years before the First World War.
 He secured valuable contracts for Tagore and made possible his international career.

-Returning to England, Fox Strangways settled in London.
+Returning to England, Fox Strangways settled in London, where he lived in rooms at King's Bench Walk before moving to 38 Lansdowne Crescent, Notting Hill.
 He became Honorary Secretary of the India Society.
 He contributed concert reviews to The Times and later joined the staff of the paper.
 During the First World War he deputised for the chief music critic, H C Colles, who was away on active service.
-In 1925 he moved to The Observer as chief music critic, where he remained until 1939, when he retired aged eighty and was succeeded by William Glock.
+In 1925, at the age of sixty six, he moved to The Observer as chief music critic, where he remained until 1939, when he retired aged eighty and was succeeded by William Glock.
 When Colles edited the third edition of Grove's Dictionary (1927), Fox Strangways was a major contributor.